wobula/filler/README.md

 3. Backfill leftover space

-4. Offer humiliated/defeated AI bus fair back home to see crying mother
+4. Offer humiliated/defeated AI spare change for bus fair back home to see crying mother

  * Win percentage is near 100% on the largest board size (greater than 75% on smallest map)
  * Checks positive and negative board X,Y values, depending on shape of piece